Air Force vs. San Diego State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- San Diego State and its opponents have combined to score more than 40 points in three of six games this season.
+- San Diego State has combined with its opponents to score more than 40 points in three of six games this season.

-- The combined points per game average of the two teams, 64.2, is 24.2 points more than Saturday's over/under.

-- This contest's over/under is 7.7 points more than the 32.3 these two squads combine to surrender per game this season.
+- Saturday's over/under is 24.2 points lower than the two team's combined 64.2 points per game average.

+- The 32.3 combined points per game that these two squads have allowed this season are 7.7 fewer than the 40 over/under in this contest.

-- The Falcons and their opponents have scored an average of 48.7 points per game in 2021, 8.7 more than Saturday's total.
+- The average total in Falcons games this season is 48.7, 8.7 points above Saturday's over/under of 40.

-- In 2021, games involving the Aztecs have averaged a total of 44 points, four more than the set total in this contest.

 Air Force Stats and Trends

-- In Air Force's seven games this year, it has five wins against the spread.
+- Air Force has five wins against the spread in seven games this year.

-- The Falcons are 4-1 ATS when favored by 3.5 points or more this season.
+- This season, the Falcons have an against the spread record of 4-1 in their five games as a favorite of 3.5 points or more.

-- Air Force's games this year have gone over the point total two times in six opportunities (33.3%).

-- When Air Force puts up more than 16 points, it is 5-1 against the spread and 6-1 overall.
+- When Air Force scores more than 16.0 points, it is 5-1 against the spread and 6-1 overall.

-- Air Force is 4-1 against the spread and 5-1 overall when the team totals more than 282.5 yards.
+- In games that Air Force picks up more than 282.5 yards, the team is 4-1 against the spread and 5-1 overall.

-- This year, the Falcons have four turnovers, six fewer than the Aztecs have takeaways (10).
+- The Falcons have four giveaways this season, while the Aztecs have 10 takeaways .

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.